dcentralize/ibubu-api/README.md

 You can now access the API at localhost:5000.
 Please not that accessing the API via 127.0.0.1:5000 will not work.

+## Running frontend

+cd si-frontend
+python3 -m http.server 63342
+Then, browse to: `http://localhost:63342` and signin using a Google account

 ## Running the tests <a name="tests"></a>
 Normally our tests are run using Travis-CI.
 In order to run the tests locally, navigate to the /tests directory and run: